Yasuko Nakamura

 1999 Galleria Silecchia, Sarasota, Florida, USA

-1998 The John and Mable Ringling Museum of Fine Art, Sarasota, Florida,
+1998 The John and Mable Ringling Museum of Fine Art, Sarasota, Florida, USA

 1998 Galleria Silecchia, Sarasota, Florida, USA